1.

 I can conduct either all your sessions or singular sessions online when it suits.
 Confidentiality still stands within Online Counselling, so please ensure you are familiar with the Confidentiality Policy.
 It's also good to keep in mind the following:

-• If you are using a shared tablet, computer or if someone else can log into your device, to think about if someone can read your Chat messages on Zoom.
-You may wish to delete them if so.
+If you are using a shared tablet, computer or if someone else can log into your device, to think about if someone can read your emails, texts or documents that have been shared for therapy.

 Confidentiality